Current OJAI exhibition: I spy, I spy a little lie

 The Office for Joint Administrative Intelligence (OJAI) was inaugurated in 2015 by Chris Dreier and Gary Farrelly and is headquartered in Berlin and Brussels.
 OJAI has the stated objective of exploring bureaucracy, administration and self-institutionalization as forms of cultural production.
-Original research is conducted in a variety of fields including: economic modelling, architecture, industrial heritage and self-measurement.
-The research is manifested in the form of correspondence, photography, surveys, field trips, documents and publications.
-OJAI sound performances inspired by industry and governance processes are administered under the name Dexia Defunct.
+Original research is conducted in a variety of fields including: economics, architecture, industrial heritage and self-measurement.
+The research is manifested in the form of postal correspondence, photography, surveys, field trips, publications and radio broadcasts.
+Exhibitions take the form of temporary offices that function both as systems of display as well as sites of inquiry, dialogue and production.

 The first exhibition and publication of OJAI material has been presented to the public at GRÖLLE pass:projects in Wuppertal.